Eslamomar30/depi-DevOps-project/README.md

 # Depi DevOps : final project: End-to-End Automated CI/CD Pipeline on AWS for Student Certificate Delivery

 A **MERN**-stack project: a student certificate delivery platform with an admin dashboard and a simple public site.
-Fully automated CI/CD pipeline on AWS, with infrastructure as code, configuration management, containerization, orchestration, quality gates, and monitoring.
+Fully automated CI/CD pipeline on AWS, with infrastructure as code, configuration management, containerization, orchestration, quality gates, and monitoring  .